2026-09-SDS293/SDS293_lectures/README.md

 # Lec 01-2 - Thu 9/10

+- Ensure you've accepted the email invitation to the class GitHub organization
 - Right before lecture, do a pull of this repo to get the latest files
 - Make sure you can access the class Slack workspace https://sds-293-01-202701.slack.com